ÃÛ¶¹ÊÓƵ

 Loading data loading-data

 This step uses the .
-Data can be loaded from files in ÃÛ¶¹ÊÓƵ Experience Platform using either the Platform SDK (platform_sdk), or from external sources using pandas’ read_csv() or read_json() functions.
+Data can be loaded from files in ÃÛ¶¹ÊÓƵ Experience Platform using either the Experience Platform SDK (platform_sdk), or from external sources using pandas’ read_csv() or read_json() functions.

 NOTE